What kind of diver

 After a short yet fundamental theoretical briefing, we will start by teaching you how to use the scuba diving equipment.
 In the water, we will first practice a few simple exercises to make you comfortable in the new aqueous world.
 Finally, we will personally guide you during an exploration tour.
 We will show you the most intriguing sea creatures at a close distance, and you bet you won’t wish to surface anymore!

 - you’ll have breathed underwater down to 12 meters at most;

-- you’ll be on your way to get the Open Water Diver certification (indeed, the DSD can be credited for the Open Water course…);
+- you’ll be on your way to get the Open Water Diver certification (indeed, the Basic Diver can be credited for the Open Water course…);

 - you’ll be able to tell and show your friends the pictures of such an unforgettable moment!

 The Open Water Diver course is the entry-level one in the scuba diving world.
-Like all PADI courses, it comprises both a theoretical and a practical part.
+Like all SSI courses, it comprises both a theoretical and a practical part.

 The theory covers the bases in physics and physiology, describes the equipment and considers the different situations that you might face during a dive.
-Our advise is to study beforehand using the practical and eco-friendly PADI digital manual that we will provide.
+Our advise is to study beforehand using the practical SSI digital manual that we will provide.

 The practical part is divided into: 5 confined water sessions, where through a number of fun exercises you will learn how to use your equipment and react to a possible danger; and 4 open water dives, where you’ll apply in practice what you learnt in confined water.

 We would like you to start to feel the charm of the underwater world during the course.
 We will do our best to provide you with notions of marine biology, because we can protect only what we know.